JosephLai241/nomad/README.md

 Quickly `git restore` files by passing item labels into the subcommand.

 > **NOTE:** This command works with item and/or directory labels.
-If directory labels are provided, all items within that directory that are tracked by Git and contain a Git status will be restored in the order they appear.
+If directory labels are provided, all items within that directory that are tracked by Git and contain a Git status will be restored.

 ![git restore demo][git restore demo]